What Is Rejuran? Understanding Salmon DNA Skin Treatments

-Rejuran is part of a new generation of skin therapies that focus less on appearance and more on restoring function.
-Using polynucleotides derived from salmon DNA, this treatment supports the skin’s own repair processes, helping it rebuild what has been worn down by time, stress, or environmental exposure.
+Rejuran is part of a new generation of skin therapies that focus less on appearance and more on supporting function.
+Using polynucleotides from salmon DNA, this treatment aims to assist the skin’s own repair processes after time, stress or environmental exposure.

-Developed in South Korea and now widely used across Australia, Rejuran has become a popular option for those wanting to improve elasticity, hydration, and resilience without adding volume.
-In Hobart, it’s quickly gaining attention for its subtle, regenerative results and compatibility with sensitive or compromised skin.
+Developed in South Korea and now used in clinics across Australia, Rejuran is one option for people who wish to support elasticity, hydration and resilience without adding volume.
+In Hobart, it is offered within Cosmetic Aesthetics consultations, including for those with sensitive or previously compromised skin.

 Quick Answers About Rejuran Skin Rejuvenation